 An American man remarked, "I knew about the high-end luxury boutiques, but I wasn't expecting to see value brands like Uniqlo and GU situated right next to them.
 That was something surprising for me."

-On the other hand, if shopping isn't your kind of thing, Ginza may very well become a town that you will tire of quite quickly, as one of our interviewees mentioned.
-It's probably the same thing for local residents too.
+On the other hand, if shopping isn't your kind of thing, Ginza may very well become a town that you will tire of relatively quickly, as one of our interviewees mentioned.
+It's probably the same thing for residents too.

 3. Pedestrian Paradise!